-0. Services

-a . lease tick which services are connected to your property and give details oupplier:

-Services Connected Supplier

-Gas / liquid petroleum gas ~ scottish gas

-Water mains / private water supply ~ scottish water

-Electricity ~ scottish power

-Mains drainage ~ scottish water

-Telephone ✓ bt

-Cable TV / satellite

-Broadband \checkmark bt

-).
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below:

-). (i) Do you have appropriate conse ents for the disch narge from your septic tank?
-Yes / No / Don't know

-ł. (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please have a maintenance contract: e give details of the company with which you
+0. Services l .
+Please tick which services are connected to your property and give details of the supplier: of the Services Gas / liquid petroleum gas \checkmark Scottish gas Water mains / private water supply ~ Scottish water Electricity ✓ Octopus Mains drainage ✓ Scottish water Telephone ✓ Poptelecom Cable TV / satellite Broadband ~ Poptelecom • Is there a septic tank system at your property?
+Yes / No If you have answered yes, please a answer the two questions below: • (i) Do you have appropriate consents for the discharge from your septic tank?
+Yes / No / Don't know (ii) Do you have a maintenance co ntract for your s septic tank?
+Yes / No If you have answered yes, please have a maintenance contract: e give details of the company with which you